Tennessee Trapper Hunting Education

 Dyer, Lauderdale, Smith, and Wildon - open year-round to hunting and trapping red and gray foxes

 ***All river otters harvested must be tagged by harvester with Tennessee US CITES tags.
 Contact your TWRA regional office for instructions.

 Lethal sets such as instant kill traps and water set (“drowning”) traps must be inspected every seventy-two (72) hours.
 All other traps must be inspected every thirty-six (36) hours and any wildlife caught in the traps shall be removed.

 Live traps are legal for taking any species of wildlife listed as having a trapping season.
 Live traps are defined as those traps that act as a cage after capture.

 Steel Cable Snares

-These have a minimum cable diameter of 5/64 inch and maximum cable diameter of 3/32 inch.
+These have a minimum cable diameter of 5/64 inches and a maximum cable diameter of 3/32 inches.
 All snares shall have affixed a tag bearing the name of the owner.
 Spring activated snares, except Collarum snares, are prohibited.

 Dog Proof Traps